lbl-camera/fvGP/docs/source/index.md

 examples/single-task.ipynb
 ```

-# fvGP - A Flexible multi-task GP engine
+# fvGP - A Flexible Multi-Task GP Engine

 ## fvGP
 Welcome to the documentation of the fvGP API.
 fvGP is a next-generation Gaussian (and Gaussian-related) process engine for flexible, domain-informed and
 HPC-ready stochastic function approximation.
 It is the backbone of the [gpCAM](https://gpcam.readthedocs.io) API.
 The objective of fvGP is to take care of the mathematics behind GP training and predictions but allow the user to have
 maximum flexibility in defining the GP.

 ## See Also